dattasaurabh82/automato-website-fork/site/content/portfolio/objective_realities.md

 		captionTitle = ""
 		captionDescription = ""
 +++

-How does it feel to be an object in a future smart home?
+How does it feel to be an object in a  smart home?

 As things become smarter and connected, their roles in people's lives are challenged.
 Things become closer and closer to us, eventually becoming "users" themselves.
-When designing for a future of smarter and more connected things, we need to understand objects needs and perspective and potentially design for them.
+How will we understand objects' needs and perspectives and potentially design for them?

-Objective realities is a way to experience everyday life from the perspective of things.
+While designers and companies that deal with smartness and artificial intelligence try merge the gap between human and objects by designing objects and machines that resemble more humans in their form and interaction, we decided to take the opposite approach and create an experience for 'humans' to get closer to feeling and acting like objects.

-By switching your point of view to a fan, a plug or a cleaning robot, one will be able to act on the environment around and listen to the invisible chatter that happens between connected devices and the home.
+Objective Realities is series of VR experiences that change the perspective from a human point of view to the one of an object.
+In OR you will be able to see and act in a virtual smart home with the capabilities and limitations of a specific object and listen to the invisible chatter that happens between networked things and the home.

+Objective realities is designed to be a multi-player/object experience where people can switch to an object centric life and interact with each other in their object version of self in the same virtual home.
+After 'wearing' one of the objects, you will be sweeping the floors like a cleaning robot, blowing things around the house like a fan or moving from plug to plug across the electrical wires.
+Cleaning robots might get angry at Fans making a mess, Plugs can decide to switch on and off other objects to save energy and you can decide to follow or not the tips from the overlooking Smart Home voice.

+How will we change the way we think about objects, once we can become one ourselves?

 {{< vimeo id="256034475">}}